cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/explanation/comestibles_file_location.md

----
-title: File location for Comestibles
+# File location for Comestibles
----

 There are a large number of files in `json/items/comestibles`, and this guide will help you decide where to put your new comestible!